Bill C-59 Advances Cleantech Tax Credit for Renewable Energy Boost

 Although the ITC’s approval on Wednesday didn’t receive as much attention as a notable anti-greenwashing measure in the same legislation, it finalizes tens of billions of dollars in tax incentives initially outlined by Finance Minister Chrystia Freeland in March 2023.

 Vittoria Bellissimo, the President and CEO of the Canadian Renewable Energy Association (CanREA), stated that the Clean Technology ITC is set to stimulate expansion in Canada’s renewable energy and energy storage industries.
-She stated, “This initiative will make Canada a more appealing destination for investment, creating new opportunities across all regions.”
+She said, “This initiative will make Canada a more appealing destination for investment, creating new opportunities across all regions.”

 Bill C-59 provides a refundable tax credit for companies investing in Canada’s wind, solar, and energy storage sectors, covering 20 to 30% of their capital expenses.